Akaname: Shōwa, Heisei, and beyond

 In literature about yōkai from the periods of Shōwa, Heisei, and beyond, akaname and akaneburi were interpreted the same way as above.
 These interpretations state that the akaname is a yōkai that lives in old bathhouses and dilapidated buildings that would sneak into places at night when people are asleep using its long tongue to lick the filth and grime sticking to bath places and bathtubs.
 It does not do anything other than lick filth, but since yōkai were considered unsettling to encounter, it is said that people worked hard to ensure that the bath places and bathtubs are washed clean so that the akaname wouldn't come.

 There were none who saw what the akaname truly were, but since aka can remind people of the color red (aka in Japanese), they are said to have red faces or be entirely red.
 And due to the double entendre pun on aka which can refer to both the filth which is the yōkai's essence and to the color red, a (modern) artist tends to conventionally illustrate the akaname as being of red color.

-In popular culture
+In other media

+"Filthlicker (Akaname)" is a song by the UK heavy metal band Sa-da-ko from their 2013 album, Awakenings.

+In the video game The Legend of Zelda: Majora's Mask, there is a creature who lives in the hotel toilet in Clock Town that may or may not be inspired by this folk legend.

+It has also spawned a fandom as a creature in the Monster Girl Encyclopedia, written by Japanese author Kenkou Cross.

+In the Lost Girl episode "Big in Japan" (season 5, episode 3) a character almost becomes an akaname.

+In an episode of Yo-Kai Watch the protagonist, Nate, ends up possessed by an Akaname named Tublappa in the localization, and has an uncontrollable urge to lick food clean and eventually people's hair.
+It's only after his friend Katie shares her salty-sweet candy with him that the Akaname leaves him alone and goes down to the store to buy more candy.

+Akaname appear in the Glu Mobile videogame Samurai vs Zombies Defense, in which they fight for the zombies and use their tongues to attack.

 In 2020, Lush released a bubble bar named for and modeled after the creatures.